Glenn L. Martin: Companies

 He founded the Glenn L. Martin Company in 1912.

 In 1916 he merged his company with the original Wright Company, forming the Wright-Martin Aircraft Company.
 He soon left and founded a second Glenn L. Martin Company in 1917.
 That company merged with the American-Marietta Corporation in 1961, becoming the Martin Marietta Corporation.
 This company merged with the Lockheed Corporation in 1995, forming Lockheed Martin, a major U.S. aerospace and defense contractor.
 In the 1940s, towards the end of Martin's life, he and his beloved and now aged mother Minta were photographed touring the Martin facilities in Baltimore and celebrating Martin's success as one of the captains in the aviation industry.

 The Glenn L. Martin Company moves to Maryland

 In 1925, the Industrial Bureau contacted Glenn Martin at his plant in Cleveland, Ohio.
+Glenn Martin's younger cousin Jonathan “Jack” Martin would stay in the Ohio area, founding the company that would eventually become the Martin Collier Phillips Corporation.
 It was the Bureau's job to attract Martin to Maryland.
 After speaking with Martin, a site in Middle River was chosen.
 From this point it was a three-year-long struggle to acquire the land needed from forty-five property owners.
 This struggle involved convincing the citizens that this was going to become a booming industry and would provide many jobs in the area.
 In 1928, the Glenn L. Martin Company moved to Maryland, bringing hundreds of much needed jobs, an airport, and a booming aviation industry.
 In 1931 he joined the Maryland Club.